Sign in

 • 35% of the ordinarily office-based workers surveyed by trade union Prospect say their mental health has deteriorated since they started working from home during the pandemic.
 4 on 10 of them claim it is due to the inability to switch off from work.

-What about digital nomads, who spend their spare time exploring new exciting destinations?
+Digital nomads are negatively impacted also.
+Even when they spend their spare time traveling to exotic retreats to explore new and exciting destinations.
 Michał Jońca, a travelling remote worker from PhotoAiD, shared with me his experience:

 I experienced severe problems with unplugging from work.
 Even when I completed all my daily tasks, my mind couldn’t just leave the work behind and fully enjoy the fantastic views of Krabi province in Thailand.
 In the back of my mind, I always heard professional duties calling for my attention.